 Below here are links to various sections and blog entries in our website which specifically focus on the service of local women.
 As this section is developed further, we will include other aspects of their service to bring them to the fore.

-Our dedicated team for research in this section are Laura Goodchild, Carole Hodge and Kat Hyde who all live locally.
+Our dedicated team for research in this section are Laura Goodchild, Carole Hodge, Kat Hyde and Lynn Parker, who all live locally.

 Clearly women served but not usually in fighting roles.